About Stockport Walk Cycle

 Work has started on a Greater Manchester wide programme to make journeys on foot or by bike much easier and more attractive.

-Chris Boardman, Greater Manchester’s Cycling and Walking Commissioner, has unveiled an innovative new plan to create a city region wide cycling and walking network that includes the borough of Stockport.
+The programme was initially launched in 2019 by Chris Boardman, who was then Greater Manchester’s Cycling and Walking Commissioner.
+He was then appointed as National Commissioner of Active Travel England in 2022.
+He unveiled an innovative new plan to create a city region wide cycling and walking network that includes the borough of Stockport.

 The Bee Network will consist of more than 1,800 miles of routes, including almost 400 miles of Dutch style segregated bike lanes.
 It will be the largest joined up system of walking and cycling routes in the UK.